sytabaresa/kingly/README.md

   - all states referenced in the `transitions` data structure must be defined in the `states` data structure
   - the transition syntax must be followed (cf. types)
+  - all transitions must define an action (even if that action does not modify the extended state or returns `NO_OUTPUT`)
 - the first event processed by the state machine must be the init event
 - the init event has the initial extended state as event data
 - the init event can only be sent once (further init events will be ignored, and the machine will